alnutile/saucelabs_client/readme.md

 Break out anything into interfaces that will help to make this easier to be a foundation to other automated testing services.
 As well as move those into their own composer libraries.

-## Travis

-@TODO setup travis to make dummy .env since all the valid info is not needed for the api calls but this file is